vaselba/fitnessapp/README.md

 - GitHub Pages (Web deployment)

 ## 🔒 Security
 Your data is protected with Firebase.
-API keys are public, but your personal info is private and secure.

 ## 🙌 Get Involved
 Found a bug or have a feature idea?
 Open an issue or contribute on GitHub!